audreyzahra/tasks-app/README.md

 1. Create a feature branch
 2. Make your changes
+3. Write or update tests for new functionality
-3. Ensure all tests pass and linting is clean
+4. Ensure all tests pass (`pnpm test`) and linting is clean (`pnpm lint`)
-4. Submit a pull request
+5. Submit a pull request

 ## 📄 License